UBC-MOAD/moad_tools/docs/moad_tools.rst

 .. note::
-    Modules in the :py:mod:`moad_tools.midoss` namespace require the installation of some packages that are not included the the ``moad-tools`` environment.
+    Modules in the :py:mod:`moad_tools.midoss` namespace require the installation of some packages that are not included the the ``default`` environment.
-    To use any of the modules below or their command-line tools, please create and activate a ``moad-tools-midoss`` environment with:
+    To use any of the modules below, please use the ``midoss`` environment.

-        ``conda env create -f envs/environment-midoss.yaml``

-        ``conda activate moad-tools-midoss``
+    To run their command-line tools,
+    please use :command:`pixi run -e midoss ...`.
+    Example:

+        ``pixi run -e midoss random-oil-spills --help``

 .. _geotiff_watermaskModule: